MLotfy88/MediSwitch-Final/AI_HANDOVER_CHECKPOINT.md

-# MediSwitch Project - AI Handover Checkpoint
+tml # MediSwitch Project - AI Handover Checkpoint

 **Objective:** Continue development of the MediSwitch mobile application (Flutter) and its supporting backend (Django).